The top of New Zealand’s South Island doesn’t attract the attention of further south, especially with international visitors.

 3) Shop at the Saturday Market

 The large outdoor market is an excellent opportunity to buy locally-made products including cheese, olive oil, honey, baked goods, and condiments.
-There are also many stalls selling clothes, jewellery, and art, as well as hot food stands.
+There are also many stalls selling clothes, jewellery, and art.

 There are relatively few fresh produce stalls, but they are especially good in the summer when you can pick up the delicious locally grown berries (or see below for how to pick your own).